-For 2019, the maximum contribution is $19,000 for most workers.
-Workers over 50 can make an extra “catch-up” contribution of up to $6,000, for a maximum of $25,000.
+For 2021, the maximum contribution amount is $19,500 for most workers.
+Workers over 50 can make an extra “catch-up” contribution of up to $6,500, for a maximum of $26,000.
 These catch-up contributions make it easier for older workers to reach their retirement savings goals before they hit retirement age.

 Although these are the limits set by law, some employees aren’t allowed to contribute all the way up to the maximum.
-Some workplace plans impose limits on contributions that are lower than the $19,000 maximum.
-In addition, owners, managers, and “highly compensated” employees aren’t always allowed to make the maximum pre-tax contribution.
+Some workplace plans impose limits on contributions that are lower than the $19,500 maximum.
+In addition, owners, managers, and “highly compensated” employees aren’t always allowed to make the maximum pretax contribution.
 The IRS defines highly compensated employees (HCEs) in two ways:

 - The Ownership Test.
 Any worker who owned at least 5% of the business during the past year or the year before is an HCE.

 - The Compensation Test.
-Workers are HCEs if they earned at least $80,000 the year before and they earn a higher salary than 80% of the workers at the company.
+Workers are HCEs if they earned at least $130,000 the year before.
+However, an employer can choose to count these high-paid workers as HCEs only if they earn a higher salary than 80% of the workers at the company.